 - Bellinger DC.
 A strategy for comparing the contributions of environmental chemicals and other risk factors to neurodevelopment of children.
 Environ Health Perspect 2012;120:501-7.
 [Crossref] [PubMed]

 - Bellinger DC.
 Applying methods of the Global Burden of Diseases, Injuries, and Risk Factors Study to developmental neurotoxicants: a commentary.
 Environ Health 2018;17:53.
 [Crossref] [PubMed]

 Cite this article as: Bellinger DC.
-Environmental chemical exposures and neurodevelopmental impairments in children.
+An overview of environmental chemical exposures and neurodevelopmental impairments in children.
 Pediatr Med 2018;1:9.